 Animal surrenders at VAO require completing an Dog/Cat Owner Surrender Form.
 This document contains questions that will help us determine if your pet is eligible for our adoption program.
-You can complete and submit the form here, request one by email, or complete one over the phone with one of our staff members.
+You can complete and submit the form here or request one by email.

 Pets adopted from VAO are always welcomed back to the shelter, though they must still go through the surrender process.